Frequently asked questions

 This is the question I get asked all the time and I wish I had a clear cut answer for you.
 But every body and every story is different.
 My approach is: as many sessions as needed and as few sessions as possible.
 Reaching your treatment goal ultimately defines the answer.

 Some complaints are easy fixes.
 Complex injuries and layered problems, on the other hand, will take longer to unravel.
-You should feel better with each session.
+You should feel progressively better with each session.
 If you are coming in for pain relief, I usually recommend our Therapeutic Starter Package which consists of an initial 75 minute assessment/treatment, a treatment plan, three 60-minute follow-up treatments and a review.
 If you are unsure whether neurology-based bodywork therapy is the right kind of treatment for you, I suggest you book one session and see how you like it and how your body responds to it.
 I will be able to give you a much better answer to this question after the initial session.
-And you can still decide if you want to roll the single session into a therapeutic starter package.
+And you can still decide if you want to roll the single session into a therapeutic starter package and save some money.

 Is manual neurotherapy right for me?

 Have you been living with chronic or acute pain for way too long?
 Does your body ache constantly for no apparent reason?
-Have you had an accident that you didn't fully recover from?
+Have you had an accident that you never fully recovered from?
 Has it been too long since you've been able to exercise without pain?
 Do you have a muscle or joint problem that no one has been able to solve?
 If you have answered 'yes' to any of these questions I think you should consider manual neurotherapy.

 How are NeuroKinetic Therapy (NKT) and Proprioceptive Deep Tendon Reflex (P-DTR) different from other bodywork modalities?